 6. Don’t Visit During High Season

 I hate crowds and long lineups, so I rarely travel anywhere in high season, especially big cities like Paris.
 Paris can be visited year round so don’t expect to have the city to yourself, but by avoiding travelling during the peak summer months, you can escape the worst of the crowds.
 Shoulder seasons and offseason also have the added perks of coming with cooler temperatures and lower price tags.
-I’ve been twice now during the month of November which may seem weird but I really enjoyed it both times.
+Personally, I love visiting Paris in the fall.

 7. Don’t Get Caught up in the Clichés

 Is there a city with more clichés attached to it than Paris?
 I honestly can’t think of one.
 Bicycles, striped shirts, berets, baguettes, French accents, picnics along the Seine… I could go on and on and on.
 I’m not saying don’t partake in any; Parisian baguettes are delicious and I’m always down for a picnic.
 But don’t expect it to be just like the movies.
 While I definitely think that Paris is a romantic city I think it is overly romanticized by media and can sometimes end up being a bit disappointing.
 Remember: Paris is a big city like any other.
 This means nice people and not so nice people, some garbage in the streets (sometimes paired with funky smells), and lots of traffic.